Google Tensor: Background

 By April 2020, the company had made "significant progress" toward a custom ARM-based processor for its Pixel and Chromebook devices, codenamed "Whitechapel".
 At Google parent company Alphabet Inc.'s quarterly earnings investor call that October, Pichai expressed excitement at the company's "deeper investments" in hardware, which some interpreted as an allusion to Whitechapel.
-The Neural Core was not included in the flagship Pixel 5, shipped in fall 2020; Google stated the camera performance was "similar" to the Pixel 4 using the Pixel 5's Snapdragon 765G chipset, which includes a Qualcomm Hexagon digital signal processor for voice and a computer vision image signal processor.
-It had been confirmed previously that Whitechapel would not be ready in time to implement into the Pixel 5, as engineering samples had been received by Google in Spring 2020; In April 2021, it was reported that Whitechapel would power Google's next Pixel smartphones.
+The Neural Core was not included on the Pixel 5, which was released in 2020; Google explained that the phone's Snapdragon 765G SoC already achieved the camera performance the company had been aiming for.
+In April 2021, 9to5Google reported that Whitechapel would power Google's next Pixel smartphones.
+Google was also in talks to acquire Nuvia prior to its acquisition by Qualcomm in 2021.